 After working with our clients to develop the facts of the case, we will put together a legal claim to submit to the insurance company.
-If a settlement cannot be achieved through negotiation, we will seek the compensation through alternative dispute resolution and litigation to get the compensation that our clients deserve.
+If a settlement cannot be achieved through negotiation, we will seek compensation through alternative dispute resolution and litigation.
 Our partners have each represented clients before the Illinois Supreme Court, giving them the litigation skills necessary to get results.

 In 2016 alone, there were 2,177,000 motor vehicle accidents in the United States that caused injuries.
 That same year, an additional 34,439 people were killed in motor vehicle accidents.
 These statistics from the National Highway Transportation Safety Administration (NHTSA) demonstrate just how common auto accidents are — and how serious the results can be.

 According to the Illinois Department of Transportation, auto accidents are also common in our state.
 In 2015, there were 313,316 motor vehicle crashes.
 65,744 of these accidents (21%) involved injuries.
 914 of these crashes were fatal.
 Speed was the biggest factor in Illinois auto accidents, accounting for 32.2% of overall crashes, 34.2% of fatal crashes, and 37% of injury crashes.